amgarton47/CS62data-structures/Git_Lab/project/README.md

    update in the master branch, and you will be unable to earn points for resolving that conflict.

 3. The two team-mates should take turns doing their STEP 5 merges of STEP 4 updates back into the *master* branch.
    If you attempt to do them in parallel, you will have to go through more pull/merge/push cycles.

+ -->

 ### Step 1 - Repo creation

 One team member should:

 * log into *github.com*
 * create a new repo:
    * click `Repositories` on the top menu bar
    * click the green `New` button
    * enter a name and description
-   * check off `public` and `with README` options
+   * check the `public` and `with README` options
    * click the green `Create repository` button
    * copy the returned URL and send it to your team mate
    * click `settings` and un-check the `Restrict editing to collaborators only` box.